 My first programming language for the web was PHP, more than 10 years ago.
-I was a freshly graduated mechanical engineer with several books in my room and starting a master degree in computer science.
+I was a freshly graduated mechatronics engineer with several books in my room and starting a degree in computer science.
 The only logical conclusion was to build a small site for academic books exchange with PHP, MySQL, pure HTML and pure CSS.
 Of course it never saw the light.
 How I, as an engineer, would be able to deploy and support a website?
 I was terrified the site would be broken, the style would suck, or the security would be so bad that all the books would be lost.
 10 years into the future I design, build and support web systems for a living.

 Swarm intelligence, distributed systems and multi-agent systems

 For my master degree I did a small research with swarm intelligence applied to video games.
 I tried to pursuit this same topic into my PhD but it was not possible at that time.
 I moved to multi-agent systems applied to soccer simulation.
 I currently continue working in this research area, although now I am focusing more in simulations for multi-agent social systems.